Farmington Senior High School (Minnesota)

-Farmington Senior High School is a public high school located in Farmington, Minnesota, United States.
+Farmington Senior High School is a public high school in Farmington, Minnesota, United States.
 It is part of Farmington Area Public Schools.
-The school was located at 200 Denmark Avenue, until 2009, when the school opened at 20655 Flagstaff Avenue.
+The school was at 200 Denmark Avenue until 2009, when it moved to 20655 Flagstaff Avenue.

 Farmington's team name is the Tigers.

 Curriculum

-Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.
+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students may take classes at state colleges and universities.